ablaom/AreAutomaticsMoreFuelEfficient/README.md

 ## Conclusions (executive summary)

-A qualitative and quantitative statistical analysis of the data provided suggests that automatic cars have better fuel economy that cars with a manual transmission.
+A qualitative and quantitative statistical analysis of the data provided suggests that automatic cars have better fuel economy than cars with a manual transmission.
 These conclusions are drawn under the assumption that the supplied data is a fair representation of cars more generally (no sampling bias) and under additional technical